iworks/fleet/readme.txt

 == Description ==

+The **Fleet Manager** plugin for WordPress is designed to manage sailboats, sailors, regattas, and their results.
+It allows users to track boats, record sailor statistics, and manage competition results in an organized and accessible way.
+Key features include:

+1. **Regatta Management**: Allows the creation and management of sailing events and competitions.
+1. **Sailor and Boat**: Records detailed information about sailors and boats.
+1. **Results**: Displays race results, supporting features like medal display and ranking integration.

+= GitHub =

+The Simple Consent Mode plugin is available also on [GitHub - Fleet](https://github.com/iworks/fleet).

+= See room for improvement? =

+Great!
+There are several ways you can get involved to help make PLUGIN_TITLE better:

+1. **Report Bugs:** If you find a bug, error or other problem, please report it!
+You can do this by [creating a new topic](https://wordpress.org/support/plugin/fleet/) in the plugin forum.
+Once a developer can verify the bug by reproducing it, they will create an official bug report in [GitHub](PLUGIN_GITHUB_WEBSITE) where the bug will be worked on.
+2. **Suggest New Features:** Have an awesome idea?
+Please share it!
+Simply [create a new topic](https://wordpress.org/support/plugin/fleet/) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.
+3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](PLUGIN_GITHUB_WEBSITE/issues) in GitHub.
+Be sure to check out the [contributing guide](PLUGIN_GITHUB_WEBSITE/blob/master/contributing.md) for developers.

+Thank you for wanting to make PLUGIN_TITLE better for everyone!

 == Installation ==

 There are 3 ways to install this plugin:

-= 1.
-The super easy way =
+= The super-easy way =

-1. In your Admin, go to menu Plugins > Add
+1. Navigate to WPA > the Plugins and click the `Add New` button.
-1. Search for `Fleet`
+1. Search for `Fleet`.
-1. Click to install
+1. Click to install.
-1. Activate the plugin
+1. Activate the plugin.
-1. A new menu `Fleet` will appear in your Admin
+1. A new menu `Fleet` will appear in your Admin.

-= 2.
-The easy way =
+= The easy way =

 1. Download the plugin (.zip file) on the right column of this page
-1. In your Admin, go to menu Plugins > Add
+1. Navigate to WPA > the Plugins and click the `Add New` button.
-1. Select button `Upload Plugin`
+1. Select button `Upload Plugin`.
-1. Upload the .zip file you just downloaded
+1. Upload the .zip file you just downloaded.
-1. Activate the plugin
+1. Activate the plugin.
-1. A new menu `Fleet` will appear in your Admin
+1. A new menu `Fleet` will appear in your Admin.

-= 3.
-The old and reliable way (FTP) =
+= The old and reliable way (FTP) =

-1. Upload `Fleet` folder to the `/wp-content/plugins/` directory
+1. Upload `simple-consent-mode` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. A new menu `Fleet` will appear in your Admin
+1. A new menu `Fleet` will appear in your Admin.

 == Frequently Asked Questions ==